ai-forever/digital_peter_aij2020/README.en.md

   987_65_13.jpg
   987_65_14.jpg
 ```
 exactly 5 consecutive lines are found.

-This fact can be used additionally.
+Thus, by choosing certain values of `x` and` y`, it is possible to restore the sequence of lines in a particular document - these will be the numbers `z` in ascending order for fixed `x`, `y`.
+This fact can be used additionally to improve the quality of recognition.

 The file names in the test dataset have the same structure.